vvasuki/kAvya/content/TIkA/gadyam/rAjagopAlAchAri/mahAbhArata/106_YUDHISHTHIRAS_FINAL.md

 Where are they, who threw their bodies into the blazing fire of battle for my sake, like ghee in the sacrifice?
 I do not see any of them here.
 Where are they all?
-Myplace must be among them.
+My place must be among them.
 At the close of the battle, my mother Kunti wanted me to offer libations for Karna also.
 When I think of it, even now, grief overwhelms